w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 > - Rapid elasticity (enable horizontal scalability)
 > - Measured service (pay for the service you consume as you consume)

 **Digital transformation ** involves the **cloud** to create/change business flows

+- Cloud computing is the delivery of on-demand computing resources to businesses/individuals via a network (usually the Internet)
+- Cloud computing enables organizations to access and store information without managing their own physical devices or IT infrastructure
 - Often involves changing the company culture to adapt to this new way of doing business
-- One of the end goal is to meet ever-changing business and market demand
+- One of the end goals is to meet ever-changing business and market demand

-# Why going cloud?
+# Why moving to the cloud?

 Goal: adjusts capacity to have predictable performance at the lowest cost